turtlesec-no/turtlesec-no.github.io/working.md

 ### Equipment

-Company laptop, noise cancelling headphones, mobile phone and subscription are all provided by TurtleSec.
+Company laptop, noise-cancelling headphones, mobile phone and subscription are all provided by TurtleSec.
 Other equipment needed will also be provided, also for the home office, examples include external screens, adaptors, camera, microphone etc.

 ### Open Source